freeradical13/freeradical13.github.io/index.md

 C<sub>4</sub> plants use [bundle-sheath cells][] to perform C<sub>4</sub> Carbon fixation.

-Plants in arid conditions use [Crassulacean Acid Metabolism][] (CAM) in which stomata open during the night and fix Carbon into vacuoles which are used during the day in the Calvin Cycle.
+Plants in arid conditions are called [xerophytes][] and use [Crassulacean Acid Metabolism][] (CAM) in which stomata open during the night and fix Carbon into vacuoles which are used during the day in the Calvin Cycle.

 #### Cell Communication